 The glaring double standard was most apparent when Nest co-sponsored a single parent refugee family with the Canadian government.
 Under this cost-shared program, known as the Blended Visa Office Referred (BVOR), the Canadian government and community sponsor each pay for six months of income support for the refugee family.

 During the months our single parent family was government sponsored, she received the rental supplement.
 But when she switched to our Nest sponsorship, she was denied the benefit.
 The reason?
-She was community sponsored.
+She was privately sponsored.
 There is no justification for this discriminatory policy.

 We understand other provinces treat community and government sponsored refugees equally.
 The Saskatchewan government needs to do the same.